Neverlivedordied/Neverlivedordied.github.io/index.md

 ## This website is where you can view the helpful links i have such as my discord server ( in development), twitter, twitch, etc

-Please use this link when sharing as the link up top might not always update  https://neverlivedordied.github.io/index.html

 ## LINKS TO SOCIALS